shadowezz/Productiv/docs/UserGuide.md

 e.g. `edit 1 n/John e/john@email.com` will not work if another contact with the name `John` and email `john@email.com` exists in the contact list.

 Examples:
-*  `edit 1 e/jeremysand@glutter.com p/81234567 `
+*  `edit 1 e/jeremysand@glutter.com p/81234567`
-edits the phone number and email address of the 1st contact to be `81234567` and `jeremysand@glutter.com` respectively.
+edits the email and phone number of the 1st contact to be `jeremysand@glutter.com` and `81234567` respectively.
 *  `edit 2 n/Jayden Smith`
 edits the name of the 2nd contact to be `Jayden Smith`.